Prat00709/Hackathon1/README.md

 Streamlit: To create the interactive, real-time dashboard for model comparison and tuning.

-GridSearchCV: For systematic and automated hyperparameter optimization with cross-validation.

-Setup Instructions
+Setup Instructions (for using the dashboard through github)

 1. Clone or Download the Project

-2. Install Python (if not already installed)

-3. Create and Activate a Virtual Environment

-4. Install Required Libraries

-5. Place the Dataset
+2. Upload the project on Github repository

+3. Upload the dataset in the same repository as the project

+4. Create a requirements.txt file containing the required libraries

+5. Login into streamlit.io website using github account

 6. Run the Streamlit App